We may earn money or other compensation from the companies or products mentioned in this post.

 Are Wagons Allowed at Disneyland?

-No, any item that requires a guest to pull it behind him or her, including a wagons or pull strollers are not permitted past security check points at Disneyland Resort.
+No, any item that requires you to pull it behind you, including wagons or pull strollers are not permitted past security check points at Disneyland Resort.
 Keenz Stroller wagons or any other push-style wagon are also prohibited, effective May 1, 2019.

 Do I Need To Bring a Stroller to Disneyland?